Rookieokky/wd-markdown-reborn/README.md

 # wd-markdown-reborn
 Electron tutorial salvaged from a WebDesigner magazine article.
-This app is a multi-tabbed markdown editor that uses marked and Ace editor.
+This app is a multi-tabbed markdown editor that uses Ace editor in edit mode and Marked in view mode.
 Use this app to see what you can do with Electron and as a starting point to expand the editor features.

 Bootstrap and jQuery are installed via bower until I can figure how to bring it all under npm.